 PACE/LIFE is intended for people 55 years of age and older who require a nursing home level of care.
 One of the main goals is to prevent or delay nursing home admissions.
 PACE has proved to be especially beneficial for people with Alzheimer’s disease and related dementias.
 According to the National PACE Association, 49% of people enrolled in PACE have a diagnosis of dementia.

 Benefits can include emergency care, preventative appointments, medications, and many others.
 Especially beneficial for persons with dementia are adult day care, home health care, in-home assistance with daily living activities, meal delivery, and respite care.
-With the assistance of PACE, some persons with dementia are able to remain living independently in their homes, and others are able to continue to live with informal caregivers (generally a relative), as PACE’s benefits can supplement the care and supervision they are already receiving.
+With the assistance of PACE, some people with dementia can remain living independently in their homes.
+Others can continue to live with an informal caregiver (generally a relative) as PACE’s benefits can supplement the care and supervision they are already receiving.

 Unfortunately, PACE is not a nationwide program.
 Currently, it is available in 31 states.
 Within these states, there are 145 PACE programs that operate a total of 273 PACE centers.

 For people with dementia to qualify for PACE, they must meet the following eligibility requirements.

 – Be a minimum of 55 years old.

 – Require a nursing home level of care.
 Often this level of care equates to a need for assistance with activities of daily living, such as bathing, dressing, toiletry, mobility, transitioning, and eating.
 People with dementia commonly need help with daily life activities.
 This is especially true as the disease progresses but may not require this level of care when diagnosed.

 – Be able to safely live at home with assistance from PACE.